Ambereign/Ambereign/README.md

 **TOONTOWN!!!** Heavily invested in Event Horizon specifically, but I also like Corporate Clash.
 I am also a nonsharing soulbond for the Pacesetter, my lovely wife.

-Regretevator, may be that one infamous Pestkit shipper...?
+Regretevator, may be that one Pestkit shipper...?

 Object shows, specifically BFDI/BFDIA/BFB and HFJONE!